St. John Legh Clowes

-St. John Legh Clowes (1907–1951) was a South African writer and director.
+St. John Legh Clowes (1907–1951) was a South African writer and film director.

 Biography

 Clowes was born in East London, Cape Colony (now South Africa).
-His parents - Captain Philip Cecil Clowes and Daphne Scholz, were married in Cape Town in 1903.
+His parents, Captain Philip Cecil Clowes and Daphne Scholz, were married in Cape Town in 1903.
 (Daphne's sister Avice married actor/writer Roland Pertwee in 1911.)
 His grandfather, and namesake, was married to Elizabeth Caroline Bingham, the daughter of Denis Arthur Bingham, 3rd Baron Clanmorris.

 His paternal aunt was the writer Elinor Mordaunt.
 He died in London in 1951.